cTurtle98/Lifealgorithmic/source/cis-191/kernel_customization.md

 3.13.0-62-generic  3.13.0-74-generic 3.13.0-88-generic 4.4.0-36-generic
 ```

-There are modules for everyinstalled kernel.
-Using the $(uname -r) construct is common when you're trying to refer to the module directory for the kernel that is running.
+There are modules for every installed kernel.
+Using the `$(uname -r)` construct is common when you're trying to refer to the module directory for the kernel that is running.
 Which is often the case.

 ### Module Dependencies

-The ''lsmod'' command shows you the modules that are present in your kernel
+The `lsmod` command shows you the modules that are present in your kernel

 ```
 $ lsmod